Frequently Asked Questions

 The PHA Regional Hub Network includes the following ten hubs:

-Regional hubs develop their own governance structure, strategy, and membership; hubs may even elect to create a "branch" to further regionalize.
+Regional Hubs develop their own governance structure and strategy; hubs may even elect to create a "branch" to further regionalize.
 The PHA facilitates inter-hub networking through PHA’s Members Hylo Community and lends ad hoc support as desired.
-Learn more about PHA Regional Hubs 2.0 in the Terms of Reference (TOR) document.
+Learn more about PHA Regional Hubs 2.0 in the Terms of Reference (TOR) document

 Can I join more than one Regional Hub?